stfc/PSyclone/doc/psyad/user_guide/implementation.rst

-If an intrinsic function, such as ``matmul`` or ``transpose``, is found in a tangent-linear code and it contains active variables then it must be transformed to its associated adjoint form.
+If an intrinsic function, such as ``matmul`` or ``transpose``, is found in a tangent-linear code and it contains active variables then it must be transformed such that it is replaced by equivalent Fortran code.
 This is performed in the pre-processing phase.

 If an unsupported intrinsic function is found then PSyAD will raise an exception.